passandscore/solidity-challenges/Challenges/challenge-07/README.md

 - Challengers are to attack the contract with the `robinHood` address.
 They should not any additional Foundry cheatcodes into the test.

 **Author**: [IzuMan](https://github.com/IzuMan0x)

+**Getting Started**:
+- cd into the challenge directory
+- Install the dependencies with `forge install`

 **Hints**:
 Run a static analyzer on the contract like slither or aderyn which will point out the contract's flaw.